 CuttleFish RNA Sequencing

-Meets Tuesdays @7pm
+Meets every other Tuesdays @7pm

 We aim to dive deep into the genome of Sepia bandensis (dwarf cuttlefish).
 Our plan is to perform genome and transcriptome analysis of this species, ultimately leading to the identification of highly edited RNA transcripts.
 We hope to find a correlation between changing environmental conditions and RNA editing capabilities.
 For added fun, the edited proteins can be expressed and analyzed for structure and function!
 We will also be researching and working towards raising our own batch of CuttleFish!